 United Nations Child's Fund (UNICEF)

-The United Nations' International Childrens Fund (UNICEF) is a United Nations program that provides humanitarian relief to mothers and their children in developing nations.
+The United Nations International Children’s Fund (UNICEF) is a United Nations program that provides humanitarian relief to mothers and their children in developing nations.
 With a focus on national resource scarcity, delegates must grapple with pertinent and potential problems affecting children, that arise due to a lack of resources.
-Two important topics of discussion for this committee will be handling scarcities regarding clean drinking water and food, and how to protect children from armed conflicts that arise due to wars over resources I.e. preventing the exploitation and use of child soldiers.
-It will be up to the delegates to create policy, through thoughtful diplomacy, that will benefit the well being of children across the world, in the face of current and potential conflicts.
+Two important topics of discussion for this committee will be regulating education in conflict zones and the current sanitation and nutrition crisis in Yemen.

 World Health Organization (WHO)

 The World Health Organization (WHO) is a specialized agency of the United Nations that has the role of managing international health.
 Given the nature of this committee and its goals of building a better and healthier future for the world, natural resources are a necessity in supporting countries to reach and maintain health policies and objectives.
-The two topics the committee will touch upon will be water and food.
-Water is not only a necessity in maintaining human lives but also relates to even further discussion of water-borne illness and health issues related to mining for natural resources.
-Additionally, combating world hunger has been on the agendas of many organizations because of the urgency of food insecurity in regions all over the world.
-This committee will be focusing on how to combat food shortages and their consequences in specifically Sub-Saharan Africa and how to establish long-term effective programs that will produce self-sufficient methods for developing countries to adopt into practice to prevent future food crises.
+The two topics the committee will touch upon will be antimicrobial resistance and health impacts of air pollution.
+It will be up to the delegates to work together to come to a solution to these global issues.